paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 does not appear to have changed substantially since (Sumner et al. 2020;
 Gustot 2020).

-The push for open software and data (e.g., Bivand 2020; Arribas-Bel et al. 2021), along with more strenuous efforts towards open, reproducible research, is simply a continuation of long-standing scientific practices of independent verification.
+The push for open software and data (e.g., R. S. Bivand 2020;
+Arribas-Bel et al. 2021), along with more strenuous efforts towards open, reproducible research, is simply a continuation of long-standing scientific practices of independent verification.
 Despite the (at times disproportionate) attention that high profile scandals in science tend to elicit in the media, science as a collective endeavor is remarkable for being a self-correcting enterprise, one with built-in mechanisms and incentives to weed out erroneous ideas.
 Over the long term, facts tend to prevail in science.
 At stake is the shorter-term impacts that research may have in other spheres of economic and social life.
 The case of economists Reinhart and Rogoff comes to mind: by the time the inaccuracies and errors in their research were uncovered (see Herndon, Ash, and Pollin 2014), their claims about debt and economic growth had already been seized by policy-makers on both sides of the Atlantic to justify austerity policies in the aftermath of the Great Recession of 2007-2009[1].
 As later research has demonstrated, those policies cast a long shadow, and their sequels continued to be felt for years (Basu, Carney, and Kenworthy 2017).